 Alaska Air’s Service Dog Policies

 Trained service animals may travel on Alaska Airlines for free.
-However, they must meet the guidelines:
+However, they must meet the following guidelines:

-Alaska Airlines accepts service animals that are in training if they meet the requirements:
+Alaska Airlines accepts service animals that are in training if they meet the following requirements:

 Alaska Air’s Required Documentations